Focus and Scope

-All original research, feature articles, classics and evidence summary submissions are reviewed by two members of the Editorial Advisory Team using a double blind reviewing process.
-This includes submissions from the editors or members of the Editorial Advisory Team.
+All original research, feature articles, classics and evidence summary submissions are reviewed by two peer reviewers using a double blind reviewing process.
+This includes submissions from the editors or from reviewers.
 Care is taken to ensure that submissions are reviewed by members of the team with knowledge of the subject area but who do not have a conflict of interest (see Review Guidelines).

 Evidence Based Library and Information Practice began its quarterly publication schedule in March 2006.

 EBLIP is indexed by Library Literature & Information Science Full Text; Library, Information Science and Technology Abstracts (LISTA); Library and Information Science Abstracts (LISA); SCOPUS; and The Informed Librarian Online.
 Individual articles are searchable in the Directory of Open Access Journals.

 Evidence Based Library and Information Practice - ISSN 1715-720X.

 EBLIP participates in the CLOCKSS Archive.
 For more information, please see: CLOCKSS.

 The CLOCKSS system has permission to ingest, preserve, and serve this Archival Unit.